jennifer-spillane/sponge_seq/Lab4_genome_assembly.md

 - The options you see with `-pe` or `-mp` at the beginning refer to "paired end" or "mate pair" data, like we talked about in class.
 - The `-m` is a memory limit for when SPAdes is running.
 This will depend on what size computer you are running the program.
 - **Question 4:** Can you guess what information `-k` gives this program?
 You can check the github page above to see if you are right.
-- The `-o` options is specifying the output, as usual, but this time it is an output directory, so make sure you name it accordingly (and don't include a file extension).
+- The `-o` option is specifying the output, as usual, but this time it is an output directory, so make sure you name it accordingly (and don't include a file extension).
 > spades.py -t 24 -m 55 --mp1-rf -k 95  --pe1-1 ecoli_pe.1.fq  --pe1-2 ecoli_pe.2.fq  --mp1-1 nextera.1.fq  --mp1-2 nextera.2.fq  -o short_assembly